splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-azure.rst

 JSON payload
 ------------

-Use this JSON payload to send Azure Monitor alerts to the Azure Monitor endpoint.
+Refer to the below example JSON payload for the Azure Monitor endpoint.

 Example JSON payload: